 This is why Paul seems to have forgotten his exalted status as an apostle when writing to the Thessalonians: We were babes among you.
-So also Peter: Always have your answer ready for people who ask the reason for the hope you all have, adding, to emphasize that the teaching must be presented in the proper way, But give it with respect and with a clear conscience.
+So also Peter: Always have your answer ready for people who ask the reason for the hope you all have, adding, to emphasize that the teaching must be presented in the proper way, But give it with respect and with a clear conscience [1 Peter 3:15].

-This excerpt from Saint Gregory the Great’s Moral Reflections on Jobe (Moralia in Job Lib.
-23, 23-24: PL 76, 265-266) is used in Roman Office of Readings on Wednesday in the 9th week in ordinary time, together with Job 32:1-6 and 33:1-22.
-It clearly explains the difference between teaching in a way that puffs up and teaching in a way that builds up.
-St. Gregory here demonstrates why he is known as one of the most insightful spiritual writers in the Catholic Tradition thereby coming to be called “the Great.”
+This excerpt explains how sound teaching shuns pride and promotes humility It is an excerpt from Saint Gregory the Great’s Moral Reflections on Job (Moralia in Job Lib.
+23, 23-24: PL 76, 265-266).
+It appears in Roman Office of Readings on Wednesday in the 9th week in ordinary time, together with Job 32:1-6 and 33:1-22.